SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 ##### 1. Accuracy: Does the content in the revised version accurately reflect the content of the source text?
-There are three ways, in which accuracy can be violated.
-These can also occurr together:
+There are three ways, in which accuracy is commonly violated, which can also occurr together:

-**Misrepresentation**: the revision misrepresents information provided in the original headline
+* **Misrepresentation**: The revision misrepresents information provided in the original headline
-**Addition**: The revision includes content not present in the original headline
+* **Addition**: The revision includes content not present in the original headline
-**Omission**: The revision is missing content present in the original headline
+* **Omission**: The revision is missing content present in the original headline

 ##### 2. Style: Is the language style of the revised headline appropriate?
 Inappropriate style can manifest in various forms, that can also occurr together:

-**Grammar**: The revision contains grammar or language errors
+* **Grammar**: The revision contains grammar or language errors
-**Awkward Style**: The revision is grammatical, but unnatural as a news headline or awkward (e.g it involves excessive wordiness or overly embedded clauses)
+* **Awkward Style**: The revision is grammatical, but unnatural as a news headline or awkward (e.g it involves excessive wordiness or overly embedded clauses)
-**Register**: The revision does not match the tone or level of formality exhibited by the original headline.
+* **Register**: The revision does not match the tone or level of formality exhibited by the original headline.
 *Note that the inclusion of first/second person pronouns generally changes how personal the headline is, which in this case does not qualify as a shift in formality*
-**Inconsistent Style**: The style or tone is inconsistent within the revision (e.g. factual, dry information is paired with sensationalism)
+* **Inconsistent Style**: The style or tone is inconsistent within the revision (e.g. factual, dry information is paired with sensationalism)

 Also, feel free to add comments in the comment field.
 You can even suggest revision improvements, if you can think of a better phrasing (but this is not the main goal of this annotation task)